Ranch is a

 Wildlife is abundant in the region.

-Mule deer and thrive in the river bottoms and on
+Whitetail and mule deer thrive in the river bottoms and on

-jackrabbit, and cottontail rabbit are other not-uncommonly seen
+jackrabbit, and cottontail rabbit are other commonly seen

 turkeys, sage grouse, pheasant, eagles (golden and bald), and